Comparison & Guides

 Ayurveda recommends eating the largest meal at midday, between approximately 12 PM and 1 PM, when Pitta energy and the sun are at their peak.
 This is when Agni (digestive fire) is traditionally considered strongest.
 A lighter breakfast and even lighter dinner align with both Ayurvedic principles and some intermittent fasting approaches.

 Extended fasting may aggravate Vata dosha in susceptible individuals.
-Vata's qualities are light, dry, and mobile -- fasting amplifies these qualities by creating emptiness and irregularity.
+Vata's qualities are light, dry, and mobile.
+Fasting amplifies these qualities by creating emptiness and irregularity.
 Signs of Vata aggravation from fasting may include anxiety, insomnia, constipation, feeling ungrounded, or excessive weight loss.
 If you experience these, a gentler approach is advisable.

 It depends on your body type and appetite.
 Ayurveda teaches that you should eat when genuinely hungry, not by the clock.
 Kapha types often wake without appetite and may naturally skip or delay breakfast without issues.
 Pitta types usually wake hungry and benefit from eating early.
 Vata types often need something warm and grounding in the morning to stabilise their energy.